Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The day is traditionally commemorated with bonfires and sometimes with curious parades with scenes from the life of St. Joseph.
 Until the 1960s, a procession was organized with the statue of the saint carried on the shoulders of the faithful.

 If I say that during your trip you will smell the aroma of Rome's best pizzas, wood-fired oven and freshly brewed coffee as you stroll through the streets, I'm not lying.
-Winter is synonymous with coffee in the Italian capital.
-You will have thousands of types of beans of this drink, as many as personalities exist on the face of the earth: the sweet, the bitter, the fun, the cortado...
+Roman winter is synonymous with coffee in the Italian capital.
+You will have thousands of types of beans of this beverage, as many as personalities exist on the face of the earth: the sweet, the bitter, the funny, the cut...
 I leave you a list of my favorite coffee shops:

 Temperatures in March in the Eternal City